samumist/adapt-carousel-menu/README.md

 <div float align=right><a href="#top">Back to Top</a></div>

 ## Limitations
+ONLY ALLOWS 13 Pages right now!
+To be fixed soon!

-Firefox has issues with left and right arrows so I turned them off and only sequiential number circles will display in the Firefox browser.
+*Firefox has issues with left and right arrows so I turned them off and only sequiential number circles will display in the Firefox browser.

 ----------------------------
 **Version number:**  2.0.5